lilangbr/42GNL/README.md

 # Get_next_line42

-The aim of this project is to code a function that returns a line ending with a newline, read from a file descriptor.<br/>
+🔧 C, Makefile </br>
+🌍 MacOs

+This is a reinterpretation of the fgets() function.
+Its purpose is to code a function that opens a file, reads a predetermined number (buffer) of characters, and returns the text in the standard output, read from a file descriptor, separated by line breaks.
+It works with concepts such as the use of data buffers, static variables, file descriptors, as well as double pointer with different use of arrays.

 ## Use:

 🚧 project:<br/>